 The Pirates sign Ramon Vazquez, the only player with major league experience added to the club during the winter meetings, to a two-year deal worth $4 million.
 The versatile infielder played all four infield positions last season while compiling a career-high .290 batting average with the Rangers.

-Reeling from its second consecutive season-ending collapse, the Mets continue to overhaul its much-maligned bullpen which had 29 blown saves in 72 chances (40%).
+Reeling from its second consecutive season-ending collapse, the Mets continue to overhaul their much-maligned bullpen, which had 29 blown saves in 72 chances (40%).
 Scott Schoeneweis joins Joe Smith and Aaron Heilman in becoming the latest New York reliever to be traded as the southpaw is dealt to the Diamondbacks for Connor Robertson, a right-hander acquired by Arizona in the Dan Haren deal.